-To facilitate locating information, the manual is divided into sections.
-For both Older Americans Act (OAA) services and Kent County Senior Millage (KCSM) services, the General Requirement Section (section I) describes required program components (subsection A) and financial requirements (subsection B) that apply to funded services.
-The Specific Services requirements section (section II) describes the requirements that apply to individual services.
+To make information easier to find, this manual is organized into sections.
+For both Older Americans Act (OAA) services and Kent County Senior Millage (KCSM) services, Section I: General Requirements outlines the core program components (Subsection A) and financial requirements (Subsection B) that apply to all funded services.
+Section II: Specific Service Requirements detail the standards and guidelines specific to each individual service.